-With the exception of PEI and Yukon, all provinces and territories regulate midwifery.
-In regulated provinces and territories, midwives must be registered with the regulatory authority in order to legally call themselves a midwife and to practice their profession.
-Individuals that are registered with their provincial/territorial regulatory authority use the title Registered Midwife (or Midwife) and are legally permitted to carry out actions that are reserved in legislation for midwives.
-Find out how to get registered.
+CMRC is the network of midwifery regulatory bodies in Canada.
+With the exception of PEI and Yukon, all provinces and territories in Canada racgulate the practice of midwifery.
+Midwives who are registered with their provincial/territorial regulatory authority may use the title Registered Midwife (or Midwife) and are legally permitted to carry out actions that are restricted to midwives through legislation.

-Registered midwives practising in canada are autonomous health professionals offering a high quality of maternity care to clients and their families.
+Registered midwives practising in Canada are autonomous health professionals offering high quality maternity care to clients and their families.

-The Canadian Competencies for Midwives is compatible with provincial/territorial competency statements but it does not replace them.
+The Canaidan Competencies for Midwives are compatible with provincial/territorial competency statements but it does not replace them.
 Since midwifery in Canada is regulated by province or territory, provincial/territorial competency documents take precedence over this national document and are the ultimate source of information about what a midwife is expected to know and do in any specific province or territory.
-There is a high degree of similarity in the entry-level competencies required by the various Canadian jurisdictions regulating midwifery.
-However, some additional competency requirements can be found in provincial and territorial documents.

 Links to midwifery laws are listed below under each province and territory.
 In addition, most Acts and Regulations in Canada can be found at the Canadian Legal Information Institute website.
-The site is managed by the Federation of Law Societies of Canada.
-Information is in English and in French.
+The site is managed by the Federation of Law Societies of Canada and information is in English and in French.

 Midwifery is regulated in British Columbia under the Health Professions Act [RSBC 1996] Chapter 183, the Midwives Regulation BC Reg 155/2009, and the College Bylaws.
 To view these documents, go to BC Midwifery Legislation and Professional Regulation.
 Since the implementation of regulation in January 1998, all midwives must be registered with the College of Midwives of British Columbia to be permitted to practice.